-How to secure your environment?
+How do you secure your environment?

-Fortunately, you can protect yourself against many dangers with a few simple things you can do on your own.
-Because yes, your digital security is largely in your hands.
+Fortunately, you can protect yourself against many dangers with a few simple things you can do on your own - because yes, your digital security is largely in your hands.
 The first step is to think logically and critically.
 That being said, we would like to give you some more concrete tips that can be used both privately and professionally.

-Raise awareness of your employees
+Raise awareness to your employees.

-Set high requirements for your suppliers (of software in particular)
+Set high requirements for your suppliers (of software in particular).

-Limit the use of free services in the Cloud
+Limit the use of free cloudbased services.

 Dropbox, OneDrive, Google Drive… to name a few.
 Many services available in cloud mode are offered free of charge.
 Free up to a certain volume to push the user to quickly use other services that will be paid.
-Your (personal?)
-Data is then on the servers of American technology giants for the most part.
+Your data is then on the servers of American technology giants for the most part.
 Keep in mind that these providers operate in territories where privacy and cybersecurity regulations are very different from those in Europe.

-Choose a reliable “all-in-one” solution: a CRM
+Choose a reliable “all-in-one” solution like a CRM to store data.

 And if you choose a reliable European CRM provider, you can also rest assured that it is GDPR compliant.
 Indeed, its servers are located on European territory, which means that they comply with strict European regulations in the field of cybersecurity and privacy.
 The only thing you need to do for a secure digital environment is to choose the right CRM provider.